remix-run/remix/docs/guides/single-fetch.md

 Enabling Single Fetch is incredibly simple.
 Start by applying the minimal required changes to [enable Single Fetch][start], then use the [migration guide][migration-guide] to make incremental changes in your application to ensure a smooth, non-breaking upgrade to [React Router v7][merging-remix-and-rr].

-Please also read through [Breaking Changes][breaking-changes] to be aware of some of the underlying behavior changes - specifically around serialization and status/header behavior before starting.
+Please also read through the [Breaking Changes][breaking-changes] before starting so you can be aware of some of the underlying behavior changes, specifically around serialization and status/header behavior.

 ## Breaking Changes